Quantifying repulsiveness of determinantal point processes: Most repulsive DPPs

 Thus, from Propositions~\ref{jinc} and~\ref{maxlocrep}, we deduce the following corollary.

-\begin{corollary} The kernel $C_B$ is the unique kernel $C$ verifying condition $\K$ such that $DPP(C)$ is both the most globally and the most locally repulsive DPP among all stationary DPPs with intensity $\rho>0$. \end{corollary}
+\begin{corollary} The kernel $C_B$ is the unique kernel $C$ verifying condition $\mathcal {K}(\rho)$ such that $\operatorname{DPP}(C)$ is both the most globally and the most locally repulsive DPP among all stationary DPPs with intensity $\rho>0$. \end{corollary}

-Borodin and Serfaty in~\cite{serfaty} characterize in dimension $d\leq 2$ the disorder of a point process by its "renormalized energy".
+Borodin and Serfaty in \cite{serfaty} characterize in dimension $d\leq 2$ the disorder of a point process by its ``renormalized energy''.
 In fact, the smaller the renormalized energy, the more repulsive the point process.
-Theorem~3 in~\cite{serfaty} establishes that $DPP(C_B)$ minimizes the renormalized energy among the most globally repulsive stationary DPPs given by Proposition~\ref{jinc}.
-This result confirms Corollary~\ref{most repulsive DPP}, that the most repulsive stationary DPP, if any has to be chosen, is $DPP(C_B)$.
-However, except when the DPPs are given by Proposition~\ref{jinc}, all stationary DPPs have an infinite renormalized energy (see \cite[Theorem~1]{serfaty}), which indicates that the renormalized energy is not of practical use to compare the repulsiveness between two arbitrary DPPs.
+Theorem~3 in~\cite{serfaty} establishes that $\operatorname {DPP}(C_B)$ minimizes the renormalized energy among all stationary DPPs.
+This result confirms Corollary~\ref{mostrepulsiveDPP}, that the most repulsive stationary DPP, if any has to be chosen, is $\operatorname {DPP}(C_B)$.
+However, a stationary DPP has a finite renormalized energy if and only if it is given by Proposition~\ref{jinc} (\cite{serfaty}, Theorem~1), which indicates that most stationary DPPs have an infinite renormalized energy.
+Hence, this criteria is not of practical use to compare the repulsiveness between two arbitrary DPPs.